British government response to the COVID-19 pandemic: Lifting the first lockdown and regional restrictions (April–September 2020)

 The next day the government published a 60-page roadmap of what exiting lockdown could look like.
 A document was additionally published outlining nine points which applied to England, with an update of measures from 13 May.
 As the rules between England and Wales were different in terms of exercise, many officials warned against the public driving to destinations in Wales for exercise.
 The Counsel General for Wales, Jeremy Miles, said visitors could be fined if they drove into Wales for leisure.
 Sturgeon gave a similar warning about driving into Scotland.
 She additionally said that politicians and the media must be clear about what they are saying for different parts of the UK after Johnson's address did not state which measures only applied to England.
-On 17 May, Labour leader Keir Starmer called for a 'four-nation' unified approach.
+On 17 May, Starmer called for a 'four-nation' unified approach.
 Greater Manchester Mayor Andy Burnham said that there was a risk of national unity in ignoring the different demands of regions in England.
 Boris Johnson acknowledged the frustrations in some of the rules and said that "complicated messages were needed during the next phase of the response and as restrictions changed".

 Contact tracing was resumed at different points in each of the four nations.
 Pilot tracing began on 27 April in Northern Ireland, 28 May in Scotland and England, and 1 June in Wales.
 By 18 June 92% of all positive cases and their contacts were being traced within 24 hours in Northern Ireland.

 The Northern Ireland Executive published a five-stage plan for exiting lockdown on 12 May, but unlike the plans announced in England the plans did not include any dates of when steps may be taken.
 An announcement was made on 14 May that garden centres and recycling centres would reopen on Monday in the first steps taken to end the lockdown in Northern Ireland.

 On 15 May, Mark Drakeford announced a traffic light plan to remove the lockdown restrictions in Wales, which would start no earlier than 29 May.
 On 20 June 2020, a group of cross-party MPs wrote a letter to the government, urging them to consider a four-day working week for the UK after the pandemic.

 While nationwide lockdown measures were gradually relaxed throughout the summer, including a shift towards regional measures such as those instituted in Northern England in July, lockdown easing plans were delayed at the end of July due to rises in case numbers, and measures were increased once more following the resurgence of the virus nationwide starting in early September.
-On 14 August the Chancellor of the Exchequer Rishi Sunak urged people to return to offices, cafés and restaurants.
-On 27 August Boris Johnson launched a campaign emphasising the benefits to the public of returning to the office instead of working from home.
+On 14 August Sunak urged people to return to offices, cafés and restaurants.
+On 27 August Johnson launched a campaign emphasising the benefits to the public of returning to the office instead of working from home.